Is Chapter 7 Bankruptcy the Right Option for You?

 Don't File If: You Might Lose Valuable Property

-It is important to know how much property you can keep in a Chapter 7 bankruptcy.
-Under Chapter 7, the bankruptcy trustee will sell your non-exempt property to pay creditors.
+Knowing how much property you can keep in a Chapter 7 bankruptcy is important.
+Under Chapter 7, the bankruptcy trustee will sell your non-exempt property and real estate to pay creditors.

-In most states, you may keep exempt property, such as:
+In most states, filers may keep exempt property, such as:

 • A certain amount of equity in a home or motor vehicle